 What actually closes it?

 Not another tool.
-You close the consciousness gap by upgrading the human operating system — the coherence and clarity of the people making the decisions.
-There is real signal here, not just metaphor: peer-reviewed work in physiology has linked higher vagally-mediated heart-rate variability to better, less impulsive decision-making, through stronger prefrontal control.
+You close the consciousness gap by upgrading the human operating system, the coherence and clarity of the people making the decisions.
+There is real signal here, not just metaphor: peer-reviewed work in physiology has linked higher vagally-mediated heart-rate variability (a measure, taken from the rhythm of the heartbeat, of how well the nervous system regulates itself) to better, less impulsive decision-making, through stronger prefrontal control.
 The state of the decision-maker measurably shapes the quality of the decision.
-The more expansive claims about heart-brain coherence remain contested, and I hold them lightly — but the direction is sound and the boardroom version is obvious: a coherent leader makes better calls than a depleted one.
+The more expansive claims about heart-brain coherence remain contested, and I hold them lightly, but the direction is sound and the boardroom version is obvious: a coherent leader makes better calls than a depleted one.

 So you do the unglamorous, unfashionable work first.
 You build the leader's capacity to stay clear under load before you buy the next capability.
-You treat the inner system as infrastructure, because it is.
+You treat the inner system as infrastructure, because that is what it is.
 The bottleneck is no longer the technology.
-It is the human operating system — and that, finally, is a problem you can actually do something about.
+It is the human operating system, and that, at last, is a problem you can move.

 | The gap between capability and the human state | Figure |